rerobots/workspaces/types/fixed_misty1devel.md

 This workspace type has a Misty I Developer Edition by [Misty Robotics]( https://www.mistyrobotics.com/).
 It is lifted, so the wheels are free to move while the center of the body is fixed.
-There is one webcam attached and visible from the device file `/dev/video0`.
+There are two webcams attached and visible from the device files `/dev/video0` and `/dev/video1`.
 Every workspace instance includes an offboard host (x86_64 Linux) on the same network as the robot.